shreekarhegde/Notify-Dct-Project-Front-End/README.md

 # Overview
 This project enables the user to create departments, add employees to that department, create groups, customize the calendar by marking the events automatically.
 Also, user can chat with everybody using global chat, add posts and comments.
 The code in this repository covers front end of this project.
 # Dependencies and installation
-1. axios (npm install --save axios)
+1. axios `npm install --save axios`
-2. bootstrap (npm i bootstrap)
+2. bootstrap `npm i bootstrap`
-3. react (create-react-app)
+3. react `create-react-app`
-4. react-big-calendar (npm i react-big-calendar)
+4. react-big-calendar `npm i react-big-calendar`
-5. react-dom (npm i react-dom)
+5. react-dom `npm i react-dom`
-6. react-router-dom (npm react-router-dom)
+6. react-router-dom `npm react-router-dom`
-7. react-scripts (npm i react-scripts)
+7. react-scripts `npm i react-scripts`
-8. reactstrap (npm i reactstrap)
+8. reactstrap `npm i reactstrap`
-9. socket.io (npm i socket.io)
+9. socket.io `npm i socket.io`
-10. socket.io-client (npm i socket.io-client)
+10. socket.io-client `npm i socket.io-client`
-11. strftime (npm i strftime)
+11. strftime `npm i strftime`
 # Usage
- ## `create, edit and delete department`
+ ## `create, edit and delete Department`
 - department
   - See the list of departments, to see more about each department click on visit this department.
 - addDepartment